chhopsky/updatethestream/roadmap.md

 ## 0.4.0
 - Signed releases (no more UAC errors!)
 - Ability to unschedule matches without deleting them
+- Support for matches with more than two participants like TFT or Battle Royales

 ## Unscheduled
 - Remote control